T351 Week 2 (Tues) Summer 2015

-- Lab: Review Storyboard/Continuity Exercises.
-Carry out Audio / News Exercise.
+- Lab today: Carry out Audio / News Exercise.
 Try to capture & rough edit your footage before tomorrow/Wednesday's lab.
+Tomorrow We'll followup on Media Composer editing and run through a quickie Photoshop Exercise.

 - Storyboard critique